-The link between increasing migration, labour market dynamics and access to welfare resources are central to the debate on both immigration and integration policies of newly arrived migrants and their children.
+The center of the focus of the IILME Standing Committee are the links between increasing migration, labour market dynamics and access to welfare resources.
+These are central to the discourse on both immigration and integration policies of newly arrived migrants and their children.
 Negative views on the socio-economic effects of migration, often based on scarce scientific or empirical evidence, influence the political debate around these themes.
 However, little knowledge exists on the role of labour market actors in influencing immigration and integration policies and practices, as well as the migrants’ labour market positions and experiences.

 Names of coordinators

 Work and Equalities Institute, University of Manchester, United Kingdom

 Department of Sociology and Human Geography, University of Oslo, Norway

 FIERI- Forum of International and European Research on Immigration, Italy

 University of Osnabrück, IMIS (Institute for Migration Research and Intercultural Studies), Germany

 Uppsala University, Sweden

 PhD Researcher, Germany